 Another way to say this is that a person suffering from a lack mindset often also suffers from short-term, small picture thinking.

 This is simply not true.
 One look at an employment site will show you that there are many jobs to be had for those who are willing to take a step out and make a change.
+Or you could even find easy ways to make more money in your spare time at home, like taking surveys with Survey Junkie.
+It won’t make you rich, but it can help add a little extra to your monthly budget.

 Side hustles are also alive, well and readily available for those willing to put in the time to find them.
 Likely the very best thing that my side hustling has done for me (I made nearly 14k last year via freelance writing) is that it has shown me that my income-producing abilities are not finite.
 There’s always more money to be earned for those willing to go out and find the work.